Michigan visits No. 15 Wisconsin after Davis’ 30-point game | WTOP News

 Madison, Wisconsin; Sunday, 1 p.m.
 EST

-BOTTOM LINE: No. 15 Wisconsin takes on the Michigan Wolverines after Jonathan Davis scored 30 points in Wisconsin’s 74-69 victory over the Indiana Hoosiers.
+BOTTOM LINE: No. 15 Wisconsin hosts the Michigan Wolverines after Jonathan Davis scored 30 points in Wisconsin’s 74-69 victory over the Indiana Hoosiers.

 The Wolverines are 8-6 against Big Ten opponents.
-Michigan ranks eighth in the Big Ten with 33.6 rebounds per game led by Hunter Dickinson averaging 8.3.
+Michigan averages 72.6 points and has outscored opponents by 4.3 points per game.

-The Badgers and Wolverines match up Sunday for the first time in conference play this season.
+The Badgers and Wolverines match up Sunday for the first time in Big Ten play this season.

 TOP PERFORMERS: Davis is scoring 20.7 points per game and averaging 8.3 rebounds for the Badgers.
-Brad Davison is averaging 1.9 made 3-pointers over the last 10 games for Wisconsin.
+Brad Davison is averaging 9.9 points and 2.9 rebounds over the last 10 games for Wisconsin.

-Dickinson is shooting 56.3% and averaging 17.9 points for the Wolverines.
-Caleb is averaging 1.3 made 3-pointers over the last 10 games for Michigan.
+Eli Brooks is shooting 41.2% from beyond the arc with 1.8 made 3-pointers per game for the Wolverines, while averaging 12.4 points and 3.1 assists.
+Hunter Dickinson is averaging 13.5 points and 5.1 rebounds over the last 10 games for Michigan.

 LAST 10 GAMES: Badgers: 7-3, averaging 70.0 points, 32.0 rebounds, 11.9 assists, 4.9 steals and 1.4 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 68.8 points per game.